Andrew-Dyachenko/apple-firewire-isight-on-windows/README.md

 ## 🧰 Archive Info

+This repository is **archival** — intended to preserve all related drivers, SDKs, and documentation for future users and enthusiasts of the Apple iSight FireWire camera.

-All installers and source files are provided **as-is**, for archival and educational purposes.
+All files are provided **as-is** for educational and historical purposes.
-Please respect original licenses and copyrights.
+Please respect the original authors’ licenses and copyrights.

 ---